-Incoming SSHRC Post-Doctoral Fellow, Cornell University
+Post-Doctoral Fellow (SSHRC), Cornell University

-At the core of my research agenda is an urgent question: When is religion a force for peace and when does it become a driver of violent conflict?
-My dissertation - entitled Radical Leaders: Status, Competition, and Violent Islamic Mobilization in Indonesia - seeks to explain why some Muslim communities are more vulnerable to intolerant mobilization than others.
-I am also a scholar of ethnic conflict, civil war, and federalism.
-My other major research project focuses on Myanmar and examines its peace process and ongoing efforts at institutionalizing minority representation.
+My main research cluster examines political violence and religious conflicts, with a focus on Indonesia where I conducted extensive fieldwork.
+My current book project - entitled Radical Leaders: Status, Competition, and Violent Islamic Mobilization in Indonesia - seeks to explain why some Muslim communities are more vulnerable to intolerant mobilization than others.
+My second research cluster examines ethnic conflict, civil war, and federalism.
+I am currently co-investigator in an IDRC-funded project on decentralization in Myanmar.
+In the last three years, I was involved in an USIP-funded project which examined Myanmar's peace process and ongoing efforts at institutionalizing minority representation.